kingiy/sudoku-solver/README.md

 A webpage that takes numbers from a Sudoku puzzle and solves the whole grid.

-Currently working with test data but not puzzles from input.
+Currently working with test data but not some puzzles from input, does solve most mild puzzles.